-- 1 Have the CO tester send the NREM (3-in-7) inband loopup code for 5 seconds.
-Observe the NREM message on the front-panel display.
-The Status LED on the front panel should be green, and the loopback mode should also be identified on the Monitor screen. - 2 Have the CO tester transmit a DS1 test signal toward the H2TU-C and verify that the returned (looped) signal to the test set is error-free. - 3 If Step 2 fails, have the CO tester transmit the (3-in-5) inband loopdown code. - 4 Have the CO tester send the NLOC (4-in-7) inband loopup for 5 seconds.
-Observe the NLOC message on the front-panel display.
-The Status LED on the front panel should be yellow, and the loopback mode should also be identified on the Monitor screen. - 5 Repeat Step 2.
+- 1 Have the CO tester send the NREM (3-in-7) in-band loopup code for 5 seconds.
+You should be able to observe the NREM message on the front-panel display.
+The Status LED on the front panel should be green, and the loopback mode should also be identified on the Monitor screen. - 2 Have the CO tester transmit a DS1 test signal toward the H2TU-C and verify that the returned (looped) signal to the test set is error-free. - 3 If Step 2 fails, have the CO tester transmit the (3-in-5) in-band loopdown code.

+4 Have the CO tester send the NLOC (4-in-7) in-band loopup for 5 seconds.
+You should be able to observe the NLOC message on the front-panel display.
+The Status LED on the front panel should be yellow, and the loopback mode should also be identified on the Monitor screen.

+5 Repeat Step 2.
 If the test passes, the problem is in the downstream direction.
 If it fails, the problem is in the upstream direction.

-Set the NLBP option to AIS to send AIS (indicated by an all ones pattern) for any network loopback.
+\ Set the NLBP option to AIS to send AIS (indicated by an all ones pattern) for any network loopback.